opensumi/docs/docs/develop/sample/connection-between-browser-and-node.en.md

 export const ITodoConnectionServerPath = 'ITodoConnectionServerPath';
 ```

-## Associating front-end and Back-end services
+## Associating Front-end and Back-end Services

 First, you need to inherit 'RPCService' on `TodoService` and `TodoNodeService`.